IBM/drupal-nginx-php-kubernetes/README.md

 ## Setup the environment and deploy the cluster

 ### One time Container Service and Cloud data services setup
-See the Container Service Kubernetes and Bluemix services (MySQL, Redis, Memcached) [configuration instructions](docs/INITIAL-SETUP.md).
+See the Container Service Kubernetes and IBM Cloud services (MySQL, Redis, Memcached) [configuration instructions](docs/INITIAL-SETUP.md).

 ### Building and deploying the first set of containers
 See the Docker container build and Kubernetes deployment [instructions](docs/DEPLOY-CONTAINERS.md).